MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

           PROG:P3SG:chase:A3SG DEF.SG tiger DEF.SG hunter(?)
           'The hunter is chasing the tiger'

-\[unclear what the derivational morphology is for turning intransitive verbs transitive and vice versa, which is different than just using the antipassive\] (?)

-\[unclear about whether subordinate clauses are nonfinite, which depends on whether the subjunctive can be used by itself in main clauses; either way, they generally follow the main clause\] (?)

 Noun phrases, verb phrases, and clauses can be coordinated by the conjunction (?), 'and'.

     (A.#) ??? ??? ???